 Ingredients in olive oil cake.

-• Olive Oil– An extra virgin pure olive oil with a light clean finish is best.
-No need to use the fanciest oil but you do want decent quality.
+• Olive Oil– The star ingredient!
+Using an extra virgin pure olive oil with a light, clean finish is best.
+No need to use the fanciest oil, but you do want decent quality.
 Kind of the same rule as with wine, you want to cook with something you like the flavor of and use for finishing touches, think dressings, drizzling on bread, etc.

 • Whole Milk Yogurt- gives a lovely tang.
 (Buttermilk, whole milk or nut milk will work here too.)